 - What are the deadlines and criteria for reporting to the authorities?

 Vigilance for Medical Devices - the Medical Device monitoring and reporting system

-In the MDR the deadline for reporting incidents has changed.
-As before, serious incidents and safety corrective measures must be reported to the responsible authorities within specified deadlines.
+In the MDR, the deadline for reporting serious incidents has changed.
+As before, serious incidents and Field Safety Corrective Actions (FSCA) must be reported to the responsible authorities within specified deadlines.
 As previously, serious incidents are those that could have or have resulted in death, serious deterioration of a person's state of health, or serious public health threat.

-It is also necessary to report statistically significant increases in the frequency or severity of NON-serious events that significantly affect the previous benefit-risk assessment of the product or product group.
+It is also necessary to report statistically significant increases in the frequency or severity of NON-serious incidents that significantly affect the previous benefit-risk assessment of the Medical Device or Medical Device group.
 The PMS plan shall specify the method by which "significant increases" are identified.